SMosegaard/cds-lang/assignments/assignment-4/README.md

 This repository is dedicated to conducting ```computational text analysis``` using a ```pretrained sentiment analysis model```.
 The pretrained language model 'emotion-english-distilroberta-base' will be extracted from HuggingFace and applied to a corpus of English text to assess its emotional profile and whether it changes over time.

+The model is a pretrained DistilRoBERTa-base model and is finetuned on emotion data.
 The pretrained sentiment model will predict emotion scores randing from 0-1 for Ekman's 6 basic emotions (joy, surprise, sadness, fear, anger, and disgust) as well as a neutral class.
 You can read about the model [here](https://huggingface.co/j-hartmann/emotion-english-distilroberta-base).

+The code will load the classifier and dataset.
+Secondly, the classifier will be applied to all sentences in the dataset, returning the emotion label with the greatest emotion score.
+Finally, it will visualise the relative frequency of all emotions.

 ## Data source